 Cladding, roof, and netting

 Now that your frame is hopefully complete, you should be able to get to work making your aviary bird-proof.

 Make sure the netting you use is small enough to keep in the smallest species of bird you intend to keep.
 Birds have a surprising ability to squeeze in and out of small holes, so talk to someone from your local bird club if you need advice.
 Even if you intend to keep only large birds you may change your mind later, so it is best to use finer netting than you think you need.

-Attach the netting as shown in Figure 5.1 to the top two sections of the outside of the frame.
+Attach the netting to the top two sections of the outside of the frame.
 Make sure no netting is placed over the door frame.
 Secure the netting in place with either galvanized or stainless-steel staples.